Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Econometric Methodology

 \section{Econometric Methodology}

-We employ linear regression analysis to test for the existence and magnitude of discrimination both overall and separately across major occupational groups and varying levels of task intensity.
-Our baseline regression specification is
+We use linear probability models to estimate callback discrimination overall and its heterogeneity across occupation groups and task environments.
+Our baseline specification is

 where subscripts $i$ and $j$ index applicants and job advertisements, respectively.
-The outcome variable, $callback_{i,j}$, is an indicator taking the value one if an employer responds positively to an application and zero otherwise. $D_{i}$ denotes a set of binary indicator variables for different race/ethnicity-gender categories, specifically White women, Black men and women, and Hispanic men and women, with White men as the reference category. $X_{i}$ encompasses the complete set of résumé characteristics randomly assigned to applicants.
-The term $\phi_{j}$ represents advertisement fixed effects that control for unobservable job-specific attributes affecting all applicants equally, such as local labor market conditions and overall applicant volume.
-Finally, $\epsilon_{i,j}$ captures residual determinants of callbacks.
-Random assignment ensures that $D_i$ and $X_i$ are orthogonal to $\epsilon_{i,j}$, allowing a causal interpretation of $\beta$ and $\Theta$.\footnote{We assess the effectiveness of this approach by computing correlation coefficients across résumé attributes.
+The outcome variable, $callback_{i,j}$, is an indicator equal to one if an employer responds positively to an application and zero otherwise. $D_{i}$ denotes a vector of indicator variables for race/ethnicity--gender categories, specifically White women, Black men, Black women, Hispanic men, and Hispanic women, with White men as the reference category. $X_{i}$ contains all r\'{e}sum\'{e} characteristics randomly assigned to applicants. $\phi_{j}$ denotes advertisement fixed effects that control for observed and unobserved advertisement-specific factors common to all applicants, such as local labor market conditions and overall applicant volume. $\epsilon_{i,j}$ captures residual determinants of callbacks.
+Random assignment ensures that $D_i$ and $X_i$ are orthogonal to $\epsilon_{i,j}$, so the coefficients in $\beta$ and $\Theta$ have a causal interpretation.\footnote{We assess the independence of assignment using correlation coefficients across r\'{e}sum\'{e} attributes.
 Table \ref{table:corr-coeff} reports the correlations between race/ethnicity indicators, gender indicators, and other characteristics.
-All coefficients are small (each less than $|0.1|$), supporting independent assignment.}
+All coefficients are smaller than 0.1 in absolute value, consistent with independent assignment.}

-To analyze how discrimination varies by occupational context and specific task requirements, we expand upon equation (\ref{eq_baseline}) by introducing interactions between the demographic indicators, $D_{i}$, and occupation-specific characteristics.
+To analyze how discrimination varies across occupational contexts and task requirements, we extend equation \eqref{eq_baseline} to include interactions between the demographic indicators, $D_{i}$, and occupation-specific characteristics.